dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1181: Pride results from heritage, not superiority.
+### T1181: It's about appreciating heritage, not superiority.

 |Support|
 |---|